hendrikwout/pynacolada/README.md

 allow a quick moviewize visualization of such large data sets, simply because they cannot load all those 'terrabytes' into memory at once.
-The PynaColaDa-tool now provides the best of both worlds: it allows to perform any arbitrary pre-defined or user-defined custom function analysis on a massively HUGE dataset very easily, with great performance (from the numpy/matlib library), and WITHOUT the memory restrictions!
-As it both directly 'reads from' and 'writes to' NetCDF format, it allows to easily scroll through your analysis data sets, i.e. with ncview.
+The PynaColaDa-tool now provides the best of both worlds: it allows to perform any arbitrary pre-defined or user-defined custom function/analysis on a massively HUGE dataset very easily, with great performance (from the numpy/matlib library), and WITHOUT the memory restrictions!
+As it both directly 'reads from' and 'writes to' NetCDF format, it allows to easily scroll through your data analysis, i.e. with ncview.

+This package also contains some convenient netcdf dataformat extraction  (see ncgettypecode, ncgetdatetime ) and construction tools (see ncwritedatetime, nccopydimension, nccopyattrfile, nccopyattrvar, nccopyvariable,csv2netcdf)

 The power of tools lies in their examples.
 Typical usage of the package, in particular ncmultifunc, looks like this::